eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/translating.md

 We now follow a more k8s style formatting by using apiVersions, kinds, metadata and spec top level keys.

 All of our current top level fields in 1.2.x will now be handled under spec.
+Also, some of the fields have become nested where they were flat before.

 1.2.x YAML: